 January 30 - 31, Thursday - Friday — Fly to Arusha, Tanzania

 Depart from your home in time to arrive at Arusha, Tanzania, by the evening of January 31.
 See complete flight information.
-Upon arrival at the airport, clear customs and meet our Wildersun Safaris driver.
+Upon arrival at the airport, clear customs and meet one of our Wildersun Safaris guides.
 Drive about 50 minutes to Mountain Village Lodge, possibly arriving after 10 pm (depending on your flight schedule).
 Mountain Village, one of the Serena Lodges, is situated by Lake Duluti, 12 km outside of Arusha.
 We are happy to assist you in booking extra airport transfers for early arrival or extra nights at Mountain Village Lodge near Arusha or in Nairobi.
 Meals are on your own.

 Lodging on January 31: Mountain Village Lodge

 February 1 - 2, Saturday - Sunday — Elephant Extravaganza at Tarangire National Park